luisgcodes/RegexTutorial/Develop/gist-template.md

 Anchors are special characters have a particular job when it comes to regular expressions.
 They match a position before or after the characters.
 For example, The carrot anchor (^) matches the beginning of the text where the dollar sign ($) matches the end of the text.

 ### Quantifiers
+When it comes to regular expression quantifiers, they match a number of instances of a character, group, or character class in a string.
+An example of a simple quantifier is a number in curly braces {n}.
+When the user appends it to a character, it specifies how many characters the user would want to match.
+Here is an example of that:
+ /\d{4}/ matches a four-digit number.
 ### OR Operator

 ### Character Classes